HsiangHung/Machine_Learning_Note/Classification/README.md

 ### b.
 If no business concern

-If there is no external concern about low TPR or high FPR, one option is to weight them equally by choosing the threshold: (a) median value of probability (2) that maximizes TPR-FPR, (3) choose threshold to have optimal `F1 score` (where P = Precision and R = Recall):
+If there is no external concern about low TPR or high FPR, one option is to weight them equally by choosing the threshold [[Cross Validated: How to determine the optimal threshold for a classifier and generate ROC curve?]][How to determine the optimal threshold for a classifier and generate ROC curve?]: (a) median value of probability (2) that maximizes TPR-FPR, (3) choose threshold to have optimal `F1 score` (where P = Precision and R = Recall):

  <a href="https://www.codecogs.com/eqnedit.php?latex=F_1&space;=&space;\frac{2\textrm{P}\textrm{R}}{\textrm{P}&plus;\textrm{R}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?F_1&space;=&space;\frac{2\textrm{P}\textrm{R}}{\textrm{P}&plus;\textrm{R}}" title="F_1 = \frac{2\textrm{P}\textrm{R}}{\textrm{P}+\textrm{R}}" /></a>